Tommrodrigues/Blog/content/posts/My DIY Smart Misting System/index.md

 Creating a misting system is super simple.
 All you need is some way of supplying water and having it forced through a small nozzle.

 Many shops offer misting kits which contain tubing, nozzle heads, and some fittings.
-Simply purchase enough tubing for the area you want to cover, then get enough nozzles to have one every 2 feet or so.
+Purchase enough tubing for the area you want to cover, then get enough nozzles to have one every 2 feet or so.

 ![image](./images/hose.jpg)